-ConnexiCore™ is proud to introduce our highly acclaimed drone-based lidar scanning data acquisition services group.
-ConnexiCore is a leading provider of lidar scanning data acquisition and reality capture services.
-We integrate the latest in aerial, terrestrial, and subsurface data collection technology with state-of-the-art GIS, 3D, AutoCAD, and lidar software, allowing us to provide intuitive and cost-effective deliverables.
+ConnexiCore™ takes considerable pride in introducing our highly acclaimed drone-based lidar scanning data acquisition services, seamlessly integrated with the field of geomatics.
+As a leading provider of lidar scanning data acquisition and reality capture services, we harness the latest advancements in aerial, terrestrial, and subsurface data collection technology.
+By leveraging state-of-the-art GIS, 3D modeling, AutoCAD, and lidar software, we deliver intuitive and cost-effective deliverables tailored to your needs.

 Lidar is one of the core strengths and abilities of ConnexiCore and we combine aerial lidar (sensors mounted to drones or small aircraft) with handheld and mobile SLAM (Simultaneous Localization and Mapping) lidar to provide unparalleled point cloud density and data extraction.
 Using our lidar data, we can determine tree densities, stocking levels, expected yield of a given area, and perform regression analyses.